nwillc/cache-annotations/README.md

 Cache Annotations
 =================
-Implementation of JSR 107 cache annotations employing AspectJ aspects to weave in the caching.
+Partial implementation of JSR 107 cache annotations employing AspectJ aspects to weave in the caching.
+Includes most of the basic functionality.
+Implemented as a learning experience.
 These annotations should work for any JSR 107 compliant implementation, however I've only tested them with my own `SimpleCache` implementation.

 A general note, adding caching without these annotations is pretty straight forward.
 These annotations, by their very